GoPlausible/.github/profile/README.md

 1- Author easily gets onboard by opting into AlgoPOAP's parent ASC.

-2- Then can create a new PoaP venue.
+2- Then can create a new POAP venue.

-3- Then activate the venue to let claims begin (This differs than start time option of PoaP).
+3- Then activate the venue to let claims begin (This differs than start time option of POAP).

-Note : If SIG is not enabled for PoaP Venue, Claim approval will send PoaP NFT or TXN to Attendee's wallet but if SIG is enabled then after signing of Author, PoaP NFT or TXN will be sent automatically to attendee's wallet, after author signs and sends a release method call transaction to release all successfully claimed AlgoPOAP attendees.
+Note : If SIG is not enabled for POAP Venue, Claim approval will send POAP NFT or TXN to Attendee's wallet but if SIG is enabled then after signing of Author, POAP NFT or TXN will be sent automatically to attendee's wallet, after author signs and sends a release method call transaction to release all successfully claimed AlgoPOAP attendees.

-Options available for PoaP creation:
+Options available for POAP creation:

 - Time (default enabled): Start time check (compared to LatestTimestamp)
 - Geo: Location point check to be inside a geofence with desired radius (in meters with min of 5m and max of 1000m).
-- Signature: Author's signature is needed to make PoaP claimable for every attendee, individually.
-Each and every attendee can receive their single claimed PoaP (in NFT or TXN depending on PoaP config) only after Author's authorization via a successful method call (which obviously should happen after both venue activation and venue start time).
+- Signature: Author's signature is needed to make POAP claimable for every attendee, individually.
+Each and every attendee can receive their single claimed POAP (in NFT or TXN depending on POAP config) only after Author's authorization via a successful method call (which obviously should happen after both venue activation and venue start time).
 - QRCode: Upon activation a secret key will be generated and included in a transaction as a method input parameter and this TXN is then communicated by a QRCode in venue location and Attendee scans this QRCode during physical presence and claims (other arguments will be added to this raw transaction object after scan and when claiming).

 Note: QRCode feature is still under heavy re-ideation, re-design and re-everything!
 So please, kindly consider it WIP and FUTURE release functionality!